Yukine2133/twitter-clone/README.md

 **Premium Subscription**: A Stripe-powered premium system that unlocks exclusive features.

+**Admin Dashboard**: An Admin Dashboard that allows admins to manage users and appeals.
+Admins can edit, delete, or ban users, as well as approve or reject appeals.

 **Notifications**: Receive notifications for likes, retweets, replies, and new followers to stay up to date with all interactions.

 ## Technologies Used